 Tip #5: We are in that generation where we all are constantly in front of a screen, even our children!
 Make sure they take regular breaks when working in front of a screen for a long period of time. (i.e., iPad, computer, television, cell phone, etc.) And make sure your children watch television from a safe distance!

 Healthy vision is important to us.
 Glasses can only do so much, so it is up to you to ensure that you continue to keep your child’s eye safe and healthy, everyday.
-Even if they may have perfect sight and don’t require glasses, it is still important to remember these tips to prevent future occurrences down the road.
+Even if they may have perfect sight and don’t require glasses, it is still important to remember these eye care tips for children to prevent future occurrences down the road.

 For more information, check out All About Vision and stay in-the-know!